Sashité for Developers

 1. Querying GGN for mechanically possible movements

-2. Filtering based on game-specific rules
+2. Filtering based on Game-specific rules

-3. Presenting legal moves to players
+3. Presenting Legal Moves to Players

-This separation allows GGN to remain rule-agnostic while supporting diverse rule systems.
+This separation allows GGN to remain rule-agnostic while supporting diverse Rule Systems.

 {